 If your employer or facility provides your malpractice coverage, things become a bit more challenging.
 If you are involved in a malpractice claim, it is important to remember that an attorney appointed by your employer’s insurance company to defend you is not necessarily representing your interests and may simply decide to settle the case to avoid further expenses.
 If that is the case, that settlement will lead to a NPDB report.
 For this reason alone, you may want to consider purchasing your own malpractice insurance to supplement the coverage provided by your employer.
 AANA Insurance Services offers a low-cost, occurrence policy that provides you with your own legal representation to protect you, your interests, and your reputation in these sorts of situations.

 Unless you have always purchased your own malpractice insurance, I would also strongly recommend that you self-query the NPDB every three to five years.
-If you have depended on malpractice coverage provided by either an employer or facility, you will have had no say in how any claim or lawsuit made against you was resolved.
+If you have malpractice coverage provided by your employer or facility, you might not have had a voice in how any claim or lawsuit brought against you was resolved.
 You may not even be aware that a claim was made against you or a settlement was made on your behalf.
 It is certainly not something you want to find out about when you are applying for your next job.

 Learn About Your Policy Options